pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.16

+May 28, 2024

+- Users can edit or delete their own machine comments.
+Recent/Location Activity feeds will retain a log of the original comment.
+- No more "location tools" icon/section on the Location Details screen.
+Now all the icons (share/edit/confirm/etc) are displayed more prominently.
+- More design accommodations for people using large system fonts.
+- Updated the About page.
+- Fix to multiline text input issues.

 ### 5.3.15

 May 16, 2024